-Neonatal adrenal haemorrhage
+Neonatal adrenal hemorrhage

 Known case of difficult delivery with decreased hemoglobin / hematocrit count and early jaundice.
 Gestational diabetes mellitus was also present.
 Jaundice was persistent even with phototherapy.

-Focussed right suprarenal region
+Focused right suprarenal region

 Loading Stack -

 0 images remaining

 An irregular central anechogenicity / hypoechogenicity in the right suprarenal region is appreciated.
 Medium-level floaters may be seen within the lesion probably from debris / sediments.
 No significant vascularity or hyperemia is noted on color interrogation.
 A point of cleavage between this structure and the mildly effaced right kidney is appreciated.